 - a.
-Identify key actors and structures in the justice and child protection - a.
 Assimilate and apply child-friendly principles, ethical standards and professional conduct regulations while also taking applicable international standards into account - b.
 Demonstrate understanding, appreciation and consideration of child participation - c.
 Deal professionally and diligently with cases involving children - d.
 Share information about children in an appropriate manner and ensure that their privacy is respected - e.
 Address ethical violations in cases involving children